tinystacks/aws-docker-templates-django/README.md

 The Dockerfile copies the sample application into a Docker image and runs a Django server.

-A Dockerfile uses a Docker base image stored in a public Docker repoistory and then adds functionality to the image required by your application.
+A Dockerfile uses a Docker base image stored in a public Docker repository and then adds functionality to the image required by your application.
 This project's Dockerfile is derived from [Bitnami's Python 3.6 image](https://gallery.ecr.aws/bitnami/python), which is freely available on the [Amazon ECR Public Gallery](https://gallery.ecr.aws/).
 The Dockerfile performs the following steps:

 * Copies the Django application into a working directory on the Docker image.
 * Installs the contents of the `requirements.txt` file using pip.
 Requirements.txt contains a list of the Python modules that are required to run your Django application.
 The file included with this project installs Django; [the Django REST Framework](https://www.django-rest-framework.org/); and [whitenoise](http://whitenoise.evans.io/en/stable/), a package that enables serving static Web site content efficiently.